erikbern/ann-benchmarks/README.md

 Running a set of algorithms with specific parameters works:

 * Check that `algos.yaml` contains the parameter settings that you want to test
-* To run experiments on SIFT, invoke `python run.py --dataset sift-data --distance euclidean`.
+* To run experiments on SIFT, invoke `python run.py --dataset glove-100-angular`.
 See `python run.py --help` for more information on possible settings.
 Note that experiments can take a long time.
-* To process the results, either use `python plot.py` or `python createwebsite.py`.
+* To process the results, either use `python plot.py --dataset glove-100-angular` or `python createwebsite.py`.
 An example call: `python createwebsite.py --plottype recall/time --latex --scatter --outputdir website/`.

 Including Your Algorithm
 ========================